MilanStaffehl/TNG-Cluster-paper/README.md

 [`config.yaml`](./config.yaml) file to the desired location, before running the install script.

-Please note that this will still create a set of subdirectories that are required to work with the default file paths and names in this project.
+Please note that this will still create a set of subdirectories inside these directories that are required to work with the default file paths and names in this project.
 If you wish to control the location of data and plot files in full, every script also offers the option to specify the directory where to save them.

 ## Executing code

 The code is written to be executed on clusters.
-Execution on PCs is not recommended and in some cases impossible: some scripts use up to 250 GB of memory.
+Execution on PCs is not recommended and in some cases impossible: some scripts may use up to 250 GB of memory.

 If you want to use this code outside of the Vera cluster of the MPIA, you will need to update the `simulation_home` directory of the simulation data inside the [`config.yaml`](./config.yaml) module to wherever the simulation data is stored.
-Note that this directory must refer to the parent directory of the individual simulation data directories, i.e. it should not contain the data directly.
+Note that this directory must refer to the parent directory of the individual simulation data directories, but to a directory that contains the simulation base directories.
 If you are using this code on the Vera cluster, the default settings should work "out of the box".

 The intended way for this code to be executed is by using the Python scripts inside the `scripts` directory.
 They come alongside batch scripts for submission